sharmaeklavya2/blog-source/content/posts/juggling-theory.md

 ### Speed

-Every pattern can be made slower by throwing the balls higher.
+Every pattern can be made slower by throwing the objects higher.

 <div class="gallery">
 <figure>